huggingface/transformers/docs/source/model_doc/blenderbot.rst

 Blenderbot uses a standard `seq2seq model transformer <https://arxiv.org/pdf/1706.03762.pdf>`__ based architecture.
-It inherits completely from :obj:`transformers.BartForConditionalGeneration` Even though blenderbot is one model, it uses two tokenizers :obj:`transformers.BlenderbotSmallTokenizer` for 90M checkpoint and :obj:`transformers.BlenderbotTokenizer` for all other checkpoints
+It inherits completely from :obj:`transformers.BartForConditionalGeneration` Even though blenderbot is one model, it uses two tokenizers :obj:`transformers.BlenderbotSmallTokenizer` for 90M checkpoint and :obj:`transformers.BlenderbotTokenizer` for all other checkpoints.
+:obj:`transformers.BlenderbotSmallTokenizer` will always return :obj:`transformers.BlenderbotSmallTokenizer`, regardless of checkpoint.
+To use the 3B parameter checkpoint, you must call BlenderbotTokenizer directly.

     Model Usage: